arjunsavel/SImMER/docs/pages/installation.rst

 SImMER is meant to be a well-tested code across multiple operating systems.
 However, Windows testing is yet to be implemented, so installation may be especially buggy for Windows users.

-.. note:: SImMER is currently a private, beta code.
-If you would like access, please contact Arjun Savel at asavel@berkeley.edu.

 Installing from source
 -----------------------

 SImMER is developed on `GitHub <https://github.com/arjunsavel/simmer>`_.
 If you received the code as a tarball or zip, skip to below the :code:`git clone` line.
+It is recommended to run the below lines in a fresh `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_ environment.

 .. code-block:: bash